BenCheng2/bencheng2.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-👨‍🎓:emoji I’m a third year undergraduate student at the University of Toronto.
+👨‍🎓 I’m a third year undergraduate student at the University of Toronto.

 💕 My research interests are in Distributed System, Human-computer Interaction and Machine Learning.